LucaScorpion/advent-of-code/day_1/README.md

 ### Possible Improvements

-The script first read the entire input into an array before it starts processing.
+The script first reads the entire input into an array before it starts processing.
 This costs an extra iteration and restricts the use of infinite inputs.